usnistgov/FIPS201/_FIPS201/authentication.md

 - highly resistant to credential forgery
 - strong resistance to use of unaltered card by non-owner
 - usable with contact and contactless card readers
+- privacy-enhancing as the OCC data is never exported and is stored and processed directly on the PIV card

 ### 6.2.3 Authentication Using PIV Asymmetric Cryptography {#s-6-2-3}
 {:latex-toc="6.2.3 PIV Asymmetric Cryptography"}